ReconfigureIO/UX/docs/source/tutorial_3_structure_comms.rst

 Passing data around
 --------------------
-Reconfigure.io projects consist of host and FPGA code and that data can be shared between them using shared memory situated on the FPGA card.
+Data is shared between the host and FPGA using shared memory.
 Some arguments can be passed directly to the FPGA via its control register: This is most useful for passing memory addresses and data lengths.
 Small amounts of data can be passed this way but the usefulness is really limited – there isn't much space and it's slow to access.
 In most situations the host should place data into shared memory, and then pass a pointer to the location of that data to the FPGA.

 Host CPU code
 ^^^^^^^^^^^^^